NikaAvramchuk/OX/plan.md

 create the board 3X3 DONE
 get the board image DONE
-create players
+create players DONE
-player choose the slot number
-board is updating
-check if isWinner
-print the board
+player choose the slot number DONE board is updating DONE check if isWinner print the board
-Field "grid" should be private
+Field "grid" should be private player can't choose the slot occupied by another player